alloystorm/dvvr/pages/blog/preparecontent.md

 ## Getting started
-After you load up DVVR for the first time, once you attempt to load actor or motion, it will first prompt you to locate a "content" folder.
+After you load up DVVR for the first time, once you attempt to load an actor or a motion, it will first prompt you to locate a "content" folder.
 That folder is where you should keep the content files so that DVVR can find them.
 The content files are categorized in a few different types and DVVR expects each different content types to be in a specific subfolder within your content library.

 Here are the avaialble content types and expected names of subfolders: